MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 .NET Core (and .NET 5+) has rejected this complexity for a simpler model:

-- No Global Assembly Cache; applications bring all their own dependencies.
+- No Global Assembly Cache.
+Applications bring all their own dependencies.
+This removes an external factor for dependency resolution in applications, making dependency resolution more reproducible.
   PowerShell, as the plugin host, complicates this slightly for modules.
 Its dependencies in `$PSHOME` are shared with all modules.
-This removes an external factor for dependency resolution in applications, making dependency resolution more reproducible.
 - Only one Application Domain, and no ability to create new ones.
 The Application Domain concept lives on purely to be the global state of the .NET process.
 - A new, extensible Assembly Load Context model.
 Assembly resolution can be namespaced by putting it